gridsome/gridsome.org/docs/how-to-contribute.md

 ## Contributing to the docs
 We are a strong believer that documentation is very important for any open-source projects.
-Gridsome uses, of course, Gridsome for it's website and documentation.
+Gridsome uses, of course, Gridsome for its website and documentation.

 1. If you want to add/modify any Gridsome documentation, go to the